takeshishimada/BZObjectStore/README.md

 This is an ORM library wrapped FMDB.

-BZObjectStore automatically store your models into SQLite and provide useful options to your application.
+BZObjectStore automatically store your models on SQLite and provides useful options to your application.

 ## Requirements
 Targeting either iOS 5.0 and above